Cherreads

 "Simply that."

-Then he was gone—his form swallowed whole by shadow.
+Then he was gone — his form swallowed whole by shadow.

 Violet glanced back at her.
-"You're right," she murmured.
+"You're right."

 "Then why are you forcing this?"
 Hector's voice was already rising.
 "Just from the way he talks, you can tell he's hiding things."